 How Does a SPIA Work in Medicaid Planning?

-Moving a lump sum of countable assets into a SPIA may eliminate those assets from the nursing home resident or Medicaid applicant’s countable assets.
-Not having countable assets above the asset limits, which are determined at the state level, may help make an individual eligible for Medicaid long term care benefits.
+Moving a lump sum of countable assets into a SPIA eliminates those assets from being considered countable assets owned by the nursing home resident or Medicaid applicant.
+Not having countable assets may help make an individual eligible for Medicaid long term care benefits.

-To discuss your NJ Medicaid matter, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
+To discuss your NJ Medicaid matter, especially the successful usage of SPIA, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
 Please ask us about our video conferencing consultations if you are unable to come to our office.

 By Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold Township, Monmouth County, NJ Medicaid Attorney